tsumers/bert-brains/README.md

-## Reconstructing the cascade of language processing in the brain using the internal computations of transformer language models
+## Shared functional specialization in transformer-based language models and the human brain

 ![alt text](https://github.com/tsumers/bert-brains/blob/master/figure_1_github.png?raw=true)

-This repository accompanies the manuscript "Reconstructing the cascade of language processing in the brain using the internal computations of transformer language models".
+This repository accompanies the manuscript "Shared functional specialization in transformer-based language models and the human brain".
 In this manuscript we use the internal computations of a transformer model (BERT) to predict fMRI activity while subjects listen to naturalistic spoken narratives.

-Kumar, S.\*, Sumers, T. R.\*, Yamakoshi, T., Goldstein, A., Hasson, U., Norman, K. A., Griffiths, T. L., Hawkins, R. D., & Nastase, S. A. (2022).
-Reconstructing the cascade of language processing in the brain using the internal computations of a transformer-based language model. *bioRxiv*. https://doi.org/10.1101/2022.06.08.495348
+Kumar, S.\*, Sumers, T. R.\*, Yamakoshi, T., Goldstein, A., Hasson, U., Norman, K. A., Griffiths, T. L., Hawkins, R. D., & Nastase, S. A. (2024).
+Shared functional specialization in transformer-based language models and the human brain. *Nature Communications (accepted)*. https://doi.org/10.1101/2022.06.08.495348

 The following list describes the various analysis scripts: